junwatu/ai-narrative-and-voices/blog/README.md

 })
 ```

-Basically the node.js server provides routes and expose dist, public, audio, and uploads directory to the client.
-The audio and uploads directories are needed so later the client will be able to donwnload the generated audio and original video files.
+The node.js server provides routes and exposes dist, public, audio, and uploads directories to the client.
+The audio and upload directories are needed so later the client will be able to download the generated audio and original video files.

 ### Video Upload

-The `api/upload` route handles the video upload and saves the video the `uploads` folder.
+The `api/upload` route handles the video upload and saves the video in the `uploads` folder.

 ```js
 app.use('/api', uploadRoutes)  // Add the upload routes